zkoss/zk-mvvm-book/data_binding/validator.md

 Like Bean Validator, this validator also integrates JavaBean Validation and validates a bean's all-saving properties.
 For the configuration and JavaBean usage, please refer to [#Prepare_to_Use_JSR_303](#prepare-to-use-jsr-303)

+Since ZK 8.0.0 the form binding is based on Java Proxies, since only methods are intercepted you have to place the [constraint annotations at property level](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#_property_level_constraints) (getter methods - and not at field level).

 ### Usage
 Use this validator with the name **formBeanValidator** and set a unique<sub>[1]</sub> prefix key by **prefix** argument of validator.
 When any property of the bean is invalid, it puts the invalid message to into the validation message holder with key **prefix**+propertyName.